Senate GOP releases new health care bill

 Cruz amendment

 Cruz's so-called Consumer Freedom amendment is considered contentious among Republican senators with some moderates having raised concerns that it could hurt those with pre-existing conditions.
-The amendment would allow insurers to sell cheaper plans with fewer benefits that would likely attract younger and healthier Americans.
+The amendment would allow insurers that offer Obamacare plans on the exchanges to also sell policies that are exempt from certain of the law's mandates.
+That could allow carriers to provide less comprehensive plans with lower premiums, which would likely attract younger and healthier Americans.

-But that would cause premiums to spike for those who are sick and need more comprehensive policies.
+But that would leave the sicker, more expensive consumers in the Obamacare plans, causing their premiums to spike.

-The amendment has been key to getting Cruz to vote for the GOP plan to overhaul Obamacare.
-Cruz said Wednesday that his vote to advance the bill next week would depend on whether he was convinced premiums would lower with the GOP health care bill.
+Offering Obamacare plans will also make insurers eligible for new federal funding aimed at helping insurers pay for high-cost enrollees.

 Sen. Mike Lee -- a Utah Republican and close Cruz ally -- tweeted Thursday morning to say that he has not seen the newest version of the Cruz amendment included in leadership's health care bill and was unsure if he could support it.